 An SMSF can obtain a loan to invest in a variety of investments such as shares or properties.
-Banks and lenders have tailored lending products for SMSFs.
-Depending on the SMSF’s structure and the type of investment (commercial or residential properties), the loan to valuation ratios is typically ranging from a maximum of 65 –80%.
+Banks and lenders have tailored lending products for SMSF’s.
+Depending on the SMSF’s structure and the type of investments (commercial or residential properties), the loan to valuation ratios is typically ranging from a maximum of 65 –80%.

 How an SMSF loan is different from a home loan

 - Fees and Charges

-Fee is the one of the most conspicous difference between an SMSF loan and a home loan.
-An SMSF loans are often viewed by lenders as commercial loans and therefore commercial loan fees apply.
+Fee is the one of the most conspicuous difference between an SMSF loan and a home loan.
+An SMSF loans are often viewed by lenders as commercial loans and, therefore, commercial loan fees apply.

 - Interest Rate